 The saw comes with a 12 mm blade for producing nice straight cuts that are smooth and clean.
-You may want to order a 6mm blade with this machine for cutting curves.
+You may want to order a 6 mm blade with this machine for cutting curves.
 The band saw also comes with a lock on rip fence, crosscutting mitre guide, mitre gauge push stick and circle cutting jig.

-The saw is fitted with an integral dust collection drawer which works really well, and the machine can also be attached to your dust extraction system.
+The saw is fitted with an integral dust collection drawer and the machine can also be attached to your dust extraction system.

 There is a safety lock on the doors that ensures power is cut to the motor when these are open for blade changing or cleaning.

-Overall this is the best bandsaw for the UK with plenty of power and features for the money.
-I highly recommend this saw as an excellent tool for your workshop.
+Overall this is a bandsaw with plenty of power and features for the money.